3lchanguit0/Dongle_ArmyKnife/README.md

 *   **[bmorcelli](https://github.com/bmorcelli)** : for the inspiration with all his esp32's projects.

 ## ⚠️ Disclaimer
 This tool is intended for educational purposes and authorized security testing only.
-Use it responsibly and within the boundaries of the law.
+Use it responsibly and within the boundaries of your country law.

 ---
 *Based on the USBArmyKnife project, optimized for the T-Dongle S3.
 Boosted by 3lchanguit0 2026.*
-*Hack The Planet.*
+*Hack The Planet.*🏴‍☠️🌍